kishanpatel2003/Streaming-Media-Analysis/README.md

 - `/data`: Contains the initial datasets sourced from JustWatch.
 - `/sql`: Contains SQL scripts for data warehousing, preprocessing, and normalization.
-- `/visualizations`: Contains Tableau workbooks and visualizations, and a diagram of the SQL database schema
+- `/visualizations`: Contains Tableau workbooks and visualizations, a diagram of the SQL database schema, and a tutorial for its creation.

 ## Installation and Setup